YuvashreeM/GitAutomation/README.md

 - Java 11 or higher version is installed
 - Git CLI is installed and available in system PATH
 - Git credentials (via HTTPS or SSH) are already set up locally (cached or configured)
-- The repo has:
-  - At least one existing file named 'README.md'
-  - Write access granted to the user executing this script
+- User must have Write access to executing this script
 - Maven-based Java project structure is used
 - TestNG is used as the testing framework and Allure for reporting
 - Git repo will only be cloned if the provided repo is not cloned already in the provided directory